bonasfvck/blog/_posts/2020-01-10-retrieving-claims-azure-graph-sitecore.md

 <br>

-In this post, I'll be tackling about retrieving Azure AD claims from Sitecore via Graph API.
+In this post, I'll be tackling how to retrieve Azure AD claims from Sitecore via Graph API.
+Reading through the Graph API documentation, it seems like it is a walk in the park.
+But it isn't the case when it comes to Sitecore.